probabl-ai/skore-user-test/README.md

 - Notebook: `compare_models.ipynb`
 - [Skore documentation](https://probabl-ai.github.io/skore/latest/index.html)

-### How to make your feedback?
+### Your feedback

-Let us know what you think!
+Let us know what you think of skore!
 Here are some topics on which we would appreciate your feedback:

 1. Overall experience